Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 - hang from a pull-up bar stretches the spine

 What can meditation do, you might ask.
 Mediation, especially sitting in the lotus pose, does a great job of strengthening the lower back and properly aligning the spine.
 Practice in a meditative helps you have a better posture.
 A great benefit of meditation is that it helps you with your breathing.
-A serious symptom associated with spinal cord injury is the inability to breathe normally or easily.
+A serious symptom associated with injury to the spinal cord is the inability to breathe normally or easily.

 5. Exercise ball: